-DWS shares and operates by the Ranger values.
+DWS shares and operates by the Ranger standards.
 We are professionals serving professionals.
-Our motto, borrowed from the Ranger Creed, is “Never shall I fail my comrades.”
 To understand what makes these Soldiers unique is to understand the uniqueness of DWS.

 The Arkansas values of rugged individualism, hard work, patriotism and love of the outdoors makes the Natural State the perfect location for DWS.
-These Arkansas values make it possible for DWS to operate with the leanest of staffs and a host of volunteers – focusing their hard earned capital on serving more men and women in uniform.
+These Arkansas values make it possible for DWS to operate with a lean staff and a host of volunteers – focusing their hard-earned capital on serving more men and women in uniform.

 Guest arrive to Arkansas to find all required gear waiting for them.
 Hats, gloves, neck gaiters, pants/waders, guns and required ammunition – all laid out in a cubby waiting to confirm sizes.
 Lodges include all modern amenities, and the cooking staff is ready to serve world class meals the entire weekend.

 Guests are treated to a guided world class hunting or fishing experience on properties we own, properties made available for our exclusive use, or properties made available by some of the finest and most exclusive hunting/fishing clubs in the state.

 The only expense for our guests is the cost of their hunting or fishing license.
 We are able to provide for our guests due to the generosity and patriotism of our community and a host of sponsors.